Written by Telana Simpson

 Emotions are the most useful “things”, and at the same time, they are just emotions.
 They are signals that help us navigate our way through life, and we experience them as energy that is in motion (e-motion) in our bodies.
 Our own emotions signal to us that there is a difference between our expectations of a situation or person, and the reality of that situation, or the facts of how that person behaves or believes.
 Emotions of other people give us a clue about how they perceive the situation, and what their expectations are.
 They are all useful- and I mean all emotions (“negative” and “positive”).

-Applying this to my meeting, I wonder if the outcome would have been different if the other person had let me finish- if he had not only listened to me as I expressed my emotions, but also heard me.
+Applying this to my meeting, I wonder if the outcome would have been different if the other person had let me finish- if he had not only heard me as I expressed my emotions, but also listened to me.
 When someone appears emotional, and especially if they are repeating themselves, it might be a sign that they have not felt heard and understood yet.
 That, or they have not yet uncovered for themselves the underlying issue behind the emotion, and hence feel the need to keep talking about the emotion.

 Other people’s emotions